nickyiliwang0000/h/accessibility/accessibility-testing.md

 ## Web accessibility checklist

-As mentioned earlier in [Intro to web accessibility](https://github.com/HackerYou/bootcamp-notes/blob/master/accessibility/intro-to-accessibility.md), we've learnt that [WCAG 2.1](https://www.w3.org/TR/WCAG21/) is the standard reference of guidelines for accessibility.
+[WCAG 2.1](https://www.w3.org/TR/WCAG21/) is the standard reference of guidelines for accessibility.
 While this document is detailed and extensive, it is not always easy to navigate and read through.

 [WebAIM](https://webaim.org/) is a non-profit organization that provides services and training for web accessibility.
 They've developed a couple of tools we can use to help us with the process.
 Including this handy checklist! - [WCAG 2 Checklist](https://webaim.org/standards/wcag/WCAG2Checklist.pdf)